-Listing fee : a payment made by a manufacturer to a retailer to have its products distributed (or listed) by the retailer in its stores.
+Listing premium : a payment made by a manufacturer to a retailer to have its products distributed (or listed) by the retailer in its stores.

-Two-part tariff : a pricing system wherein tariffs are composed of a lump-sum fee and a per-unit wholesale price.
+Two-part tariff : a pricing system wherein tariffs are composed of a lump-sum fee and a per-unit fee.

-Linear pricing : a pricing system wherein consumers pay a per-unit wholesale price (total price paid = unit price x quantity).
+Linear pricing : a pricing system wherein consumers pay a per-unit fee (unit price quantity)